 How do archaeologists identify shipwrecks?

-Archaeologists identify shipwrecks through a combination of historical research, local knowledge, and scientific analysis.
-They often examine artifacts, ship construction techniques, and historical records to match findings with known vessels.
-In the case of the Earl of Chatham, community-led research played a crucial role in its identification.
+Archaeologists identify shipwrecks through a combination of historical research, underwater surveys, and scientific analysis.
+They examine artifacts, ship construction techniques, and historical records to match physical remains with known vessels.
+Techniques like radiocarbon dating and metal analysis help establish the age and origin of the wrecks.

 What techniques are used in underwater archaeology?